ucsb-cs148-f21/project-t03-fitnessguru/team/retrospectives/RETRO_02.md

 -   a goal: Get issues done, which are split more evenly, before the deadlines.
 If help is needed, reach out!
 -   a change: Communicate with the group before merging a pull request!!
--   a measurement: Amount of issues done before the deadline!
+-   a measurement: Amount of issues done before the deadline and amount of communication with team mates and TAs.

 ## Retro Assessment